Trusted WordPress tutorials, when you need them most.

 What to Do When a Plugin Doesn’t Work

-If a plugin creates an error or does not work, then the first thing you will want to do is find out if it is conflicting with another plugin or WordPress theme.
+If a plugin creates an error or does not work, the first thing you should do is determine whether it conflicts with another plugin or WordPress theme.

 You need to deactivate all other plugins and activate a default WordPress theme.
 Try testing the plugin again.
 If it still does not work, then you might want to open a support thread.

-Remember that WordPress plugins are open source, which means that they come with no warranty at all, and the plugin authors are not required to answer your questions.
+Remember that WordPress plugins are open source, which means that they come with no warranty and that the plugin authors are not required to answer your questions.

 However, most plugin authors care about their code and will try their best to answer support questions whenever possible.
-You can check out our guide on how to properly ask for WordPress support and get it.
+You can check out our guide on how to properly ask and get WordPress support easily.

 We hope this guide helped you choose the best WordPress plugin.
 You may also want to see our expert pick of the essential WordPress plugins for every website and our guide on how to install a WordPress plugin.